(833) 262-7801

 The inspection includes all major systems — interior, exterior, and basic mechanical — and ensures that the vehicle is safe to pilot and doesn’t have a small problem that could develop into a big (and often more expensive) problem.

-Not only are these inspections a good idea for keeping your fleet operationally sound, but they’re required by law.
+Not only are these inspections a good idea for keeping a fleet operationally sound, but they’re required by law.

-As you’ll see in the next section, there are quite a few points for the driver to check (and you may add more), but the entire process only takes about 10 or 15 minutes, so it’s not a lot of time out of the driver’s day.
+As we’ll discuss in the next section, there are quite a few points for the driver to check, but the entire process only takes about 10 or 15 minutes, so it’s not a lot of time out of the driver’s day.

 As effective as traditional checklists were, modern technology has improved things quite a bit.
 Now, modern pre-trip inspection checklists are largely in digital format, and drivers can access and fill out the form on a smartphone, tablet, laptop, or other mobile device.